The Forktionary Angle

 Definition

-A gluten-free flour milled from nutrient-rich millet grains, offering a mild, slightly nutty flavor, often used in baking and traditional dishes.
+A gluten-free flour made from ground millet grains, offering a mild, slightly sweet, and nutty flavor, popular in gluten-free baking and international cuisines.

 Sorghum Flour